 What is considered a normal hair loss and growth cycle?

-What are the main reasons for excessive loss of hair?
+What are the main causes of excessive hair loss?

 Several things can contribute to excessive loss of hair.
-For example, after having major surgery people may often see a sudden increase in hair loss some three to four months after the event takes place.
+For example, after having major surgery people may often see a sudden increase in hair loss some three to four months after the operation.
 A increased level of stress could be the underlying cause of this kind of hair loss and is generally temporary in nature.

 Can loss of hair be caused by certain hairstyles or hair products?